sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

+* Target: ARM support (Raspberry Pi)
+	* Fix the reboot issue
+	* Fix the system timer - test app waits but the interrupt doesn't map/callback
 * Kernel: Shell should use pipes for reading I/O
-* Target: ARM support (Raspberry Pi)
 * Kernel: Timeouts on pipe (open/read/write)
 * Kernel: Allow user-mode to map to real addresses (user-mode drivers)
     * (interrupts can be handled by pipes in the bsp)